 NEW!!
 Click here to get the Spicy Lentil Spinach Wrap Recipe!

-Okay but now for the good stuff.
+And now for the good stuff.
 Let’s talk about food and…

-Yes, I actually surprised myself when I crunched the numbers, because I was sure I would use up all the food and my full $125 budget to make these meals, but I really didn’t.
+Yes, I actually surprised myself when I crunched the numbers, because I was sure I would use up all the food and my full $125 budget to make these meals, but I didn’t.

-My personal hacks for saving money on your weekly grocery trip:
+Hacks for saving money on your weekly grocery trip:

 Plan your menu in advance – avoids impulse buys.
 Whole Foods does have an in-store 4 Meals Under $10 each flyer that always gives me great ideas!
 And check out their budget-friendly meals online!